matter-labs/zksync/docs/swift-exits.md

 To create a contract, you must specify:
 - token contract address (`address(0)` in case of *Ether*)
 - contract management address
-- address of `Franklin` contract
+- address of `Rollup` contract
 - address of `BlsVerifier` contract
 - address of the contract `owner`

 When creating a contract, a token is checked in Governance contract.
-Also, the last **verified** block will be received from `Franklin` contract.
+Also, the last **verified** block will be received from `Rollup` contract.

-The governor of Governance contract will need to specify the address of the created `SwiftExitsInternal` contract in the `Franklin` contract by calling the `addSwiftExits(tokenId, lendingAddress)` method.
+The governor of Governance contract will need to specify the address of the created `SwiftExitsInternal` contract in the `Rollup` contract by calling the `addSwiftExits(tokenId, lendingAddress)` method.

 ## **Validators'** deposit